 Statement for satisfaction of criteria: The property meets this criterion by having legal and physical access from Euclid Ave., a paved public road; however, it is not visible from main county roads and so does not enhance the aesthetic setting of the county.
-There is potential for nature based recreation, though only on this portion of the slough and not on surrounding private conservation lands.
+There is potential for nature based recreation, though only on this property and not on surrounding private conservation lands.